SolarArbiter/SolarArbiter.github.io/usecases.md

 * Forecast User B requires day ahead forecasts of hourly average power at Power Plant Y issued at 13:00 each day in the Etc/GMT+7 time zone.

-* Forecast User C requires intraday forecasts for 5th percentile of power for Aggregate Z specified in the America/Phoenix time zone.
+* Forecast User C requires intraday forecasts for the minimum power in each forecast interval for Aggregate Z specified in the America/Phoenix time zone.
 The forecasts are to be issued every 3 hours with 15-minute interval length and 3-hour forecast length.

 | Attribute | User A | User B | User C |
 |-----------|:------:|:------:|:------:|